 Does My Diet Have Nutrient Gaps?

-There are various factors to consider with regard to the nutrient requirements of individuals who lead a highly active, demanding lifestyle.
-If an active individual or athlete is restricting diet intake, following a strict weight loss program, eliminating foods or food groups from his/her diet, and/or has a low intake of key micronutrients, he/she may be at great risk for having inadequate micronutrient intake and suboptimal nutrition in their diet.[1,2]
+There are various factors to consider with regard to the nutrient requirements of individuals, especially those who lead highly active, demanding lifestyles.
+If an active individual or athlete is restricting calorie intake, following a strict weight loss program, eliminating foods or food groups from his/her diet, and/or has a low intake of key micronutrients, he/she may be at great risk for having inadequate micronutrient intake and suboptimal nutrition in their diet.[1,2]

 Which Supplements Support a Healthy, ActiveLifestyle?

 Calcium & Vitamin D